A DIY Guide to Defroster Repair

 Once you’ve identified the problem lines, move the light down the wire an inch at a time to find the exact point of breakage.
 Clean the area well, and ready your repair kit.
 Kits usually consist of conductive paint and a masking template to reduce the risk of over-application.
 Place the template over the damaged section of grid, and brush on two coats of paint.
 Let the paint dry, and you can usually use your defroster within an hour.
 It’s an easy DIY fix that’s certainly cheaper than window replacement.

+Check out all the electrical system products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on defroster repair, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.